 If you haven't applied to become a contributor to the publication yet, but think you and your books would be a good fit, you can read our style guide here.
 Then, if it looks like your style is similar to freeCodeCamp's, go ahead and apply.

 freeCodeCamp's Published Books and Handbooks

-Here are some of the handbooks freeCodeCamp Press has published so far.
+Here are some of the handbooks freeCodeCamp Press has published so far on our community publication.
 We're publishing more almost every week, so this is just a sample:

 - CSS Transform Handbook

 - The Golang Handbook

 - The CSS Grid Handbook